bramtayl/LightQuery.jl/test/src/index.md

 # Tutorial

-I'm going to use the flights data from the [dplyr tutorial](https://cran.r-project.org/web/packages/dplyr/vignettes/dplyr.html).
-This data is in the test folder of this package; I created it with the following R code:
+I'm using the data from the [dplyr tutorial](https://cran.r-project.org/web/packages/dplyr/vignettes/dplyr.html).
+The data is in the test folder of this package.
+I created it with the following R code:

 ```R
 library(nycflights13)